Creative Writing: Skill vs. Talent

 When it comes to creative writing, I believe that skill and talent work together.
 In fact, I would argue that almost every writer whose work is worth reading has some combination of both acquired writing skill and natural talent.

-Creative Writing: Skills and Development
+Creative Writing: Developing Skills

-We are taught basic grammar and comprehensive writing in school, and each of us learns how to form a coherent sentence or paragraph by applying these teachings.
+We are taught basic grammar and comprehensive writing in school, and each of us learns how to form a coherent sentence or paragraphs by applying these teachings.
 We must learn our letters, and there is no artistic talent required to memorize a set of symbols that represent sounds.
 Throughout our formative years, we are educated in language, including reading, writing, and comprehension.

 Some of us loved those classes.
 We were drawn to the written word, to novels and short stories, poetry and thought-provoking articles and essays.
 We welcomed the opportunity to build better writing skills.We trudged over to the school library during recess and experienced glee when the Scholastic newsletters arrived.
 Books!
 Stories!
 We absorbed them and they etched into our psyche until we too yearned to spin tales and started dreaming of the day when our own names would appear under a feature story headline or on the spine of a best selling–or dare I say–Pulitzer Prize winning novel.